iNish27/HR-ATTRITION-ANALYSIS/README.md

 Enable HR teams to optimize retention strategies by visualizing attrition patterns through a data-focused lens.

 ## ✅ Outcome
-- 16.1% attrition rate uncovered
-- Higher attrition among:
-  - Single employees (25.53%)
-  - Frequent business travelers (24.91%)
-  - Sales & Lab Technician roles
-- Dashboard includes filters and slicers for interactivity
+The analysis revealed key insights such as a 16.1% attrition rate and higher risk among frequent travelers and single employees.
+The project empowered HR decision-makers to target specific segments with better retention policies.

 ---